-For the last 6 years Iqra Boys School used New Star Science textbooks as the basis of the Science Curriculum and later CGP workbooks were added to complement the work.
-However, a review of our academic findings by a broad representation of our stakeholders showed that the books currently being used are not comprehensive enough and do not cater for all academic levels.
-Therefore alternative textbooks and curriculums for Science were reviewed and assessed in 2015.
-As a result, a new Science scheme and corresponding resources have been adopted in the school for the academic year 2017-2018.
-This is the Macmillan International Science Scheme.
-We selected this scheme as we wanted to have a uniform scheme in the core subjects of English, Math’s and Science and the Macmillan textbooks we have adopted are specifically designed for English as a Second Language learners.
-Macmillan Science follows current best practice in science education and is written by leading authors of primary science resources in the UK.
+Macmillan Science follows current best practice in Science education and is written by leading authors of primary science resources in the UK.
 Through stimulating content and carefully graded activities and exercises, pupils are guided to develop a sound framework of scientific knowledge and understanding.
 Macmillan Science bridges the gap between mainstream curriculum teaching and CLIL (Content and Language Integrated Learning) or English-medium teaching with a course that can be used with confidence by all teachers.

-Our Physical Education curriculum aims to ensure that all pupils: develop competence to do well in a broad range of physical activities are physically active for sustained periods of time engage in competitive sports and activities lead healthy, active lives.
+Our Physical Education curriculum broadly follows the British National Framework for PE and aims to ensure that all pupils: a) develop competence to do well in a broad range of physical activities b) are physically active for sustained periods of time c) engage in competitive sports and activities d) lead healthy, active lives.

-produce creative work, exploring their ideas and recording their experiences become proficient in drawing, painting, sculpture and other art, craft and design techniques evaluate and analyse creative works using the language of art, craft and design know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+Our Art curriculum is based on British national standards and aims to ensure that all pupils: a) Produce creative work, exploring their ideas and recording their experiences b) Become proficient in drawing, painting, sculpture and other art, craft and design techniques c) Evaluate and analyse creative works using the language of art, craft and design